 Four minute read

-After someone dies, their death must usually be registered within five days.
+After someone dies, their death must usually be registered within five days of being contacted by the Register Office.
 Once you’ve done this, everything else can happen at a pace that works for you.
 There’s no rush.

 Here, we share some of the most important things you need to know about registering a death.
 Do get in touch with any questions — we’re here to help if we can.